florataly/Chimpanzee-Pose-Estimation-Comparison/README.md

 ```

 ## Evaluation
-The evaluation should be able to run in the DLC environment.
+The evaluation scripts can be run in the DLC environment, if the additional packages have been installed as described above.
 The resulting files should include an individual .csv file for each video separately, a summary csv when save_summary is True, regression_results.txt if environmental factors have been taken into consideration, and images of the distributions of PCK, MPJPE and matched frames for each model.
+Please find a demo of these files in the 'demo results' folder.
 Example usage in the terminal:
 ```
 cd evluation